Data Management Glossary

 Cloud NAS storage is accessed via the Server Message Block (SMB) and Network File System (NFS) protocols.
 On-premises NAS environments are also accessed via SMB and NFS.

 Why is Cloud NAS gaining in importance?

-- AWS Elastic File System (EFS) – A file system by AWS that runs the NFS protocol.
+- Amazon Elastic File System (EFS) – A file system by AWS that runs the NFS protocol.

-- AWS FSx – Windows File Server running on AWS, for SMB based workloads
+- Amazon FSx – Windows File Server running on AWS, for SMB based workloads.

 - NetApp Cloud Volumes ONTAP (CVO) – NetApp ONTAP based file system on AWS, Azure and Google